sslover/designing-for-data-personalization/week11/setup-guide-for-npm-social-services.md

 Twitter
 -------

-1) Install the Twitter npm modul.
+1) Install the Twitter npm module.
 In terminal:

 	cd path/to/your/app
 	npm install --save twitter